I camp in my kitchen

 Paruppu Vadai

-Many prefer urad dal vadai to the chana dal vadai, as the latter turns a bit dry, if not made properly.
 I totally agree with the above statement.
 I also hated paruppu vadai , amma used to make only 4 or 5 just as offering/neivedhiyam for the poojai.
-There were no takers for the paruppu vadai and she would make it into something the same evening.
+There were no takers for the paruppu vadai and she would make it into kunukku for evening snack.

 If you are looking for a masala vadai with onion and other spices, check this cabbage masala vadai.
 These vadai are best with tea on a laid-back weekend evening.

-• Amma adds a handful of almonds when she soaks chana dal for the vadai.
+• Amma's secret is handful of almonds.
+She soaks it along with chana dal for the vadai.

-• While shaping the vadai, make sure you make it thin and not thick vadai.
+• Shape thin vadai.
+While shaping the vadai, make sure you make it thin and not thick vadai.

-• Finally be patient while frying, keep the oil at medium heat.
+• Fry on medium heat.
+Finally be patient while frying, keep the oil at medium heat.
 Do not crowd the pan while deep frying the vadai.

-The chana dal/kadalai paruppu has to be well soaked. i usually soak it for 3-4 hours.
-If making the vadai for a festivity at home, the trick is to soak the dal, as soon as you enter the kitchen to begin the day’s cooking.
+• The chana dal/kadalai paruppu has to be well soaked.
+I usually soak it for 3-4 hours.
+The trick is to soak the dal, as soon as you enter the kitchen to begin cooking.

 Soaking chana dal